uptane/uptane.github.io/overview.md

 * An attacker gives you an older, insecure version of a file that you already have and tricks you into thinking it's newer.
-You download it an dblindly use it.
+You download it and blindly use it.

 * An attacker gives you a newer version of a file you have but it's still not the *newest* one.
 It's newer to you, but it may be insecure and exploitable by the attacker.

 * An attacker compromises the key used to sign these files.
 Now you download a file that is properly signed, but is still malicious.

 The [Security](/security.md) section offers a full list of the attacks and updater weaknesses that TUF is designed to defend against.